ray-x/navigator.lua/README.md

 - Unorthodox UI with floating windows
 - Async request with lsp.buf_request for reference search
 - Treesitter symbol search.
 It is handy for large filas (Some of LSP e.g. sumneko_lua, there is a 100kb file size limition?)
-- fzy search with Lua-JIT
+- FZY search with Lua-JIT
 - Better navigation for diagnostic errors, Navigate through all files/buffers that contain errors/warnings
 - Grouping references/implementation/incomming/outgoing based on file names.
 - Nerdfont, emoji for LSP and Treesitter kind